carnedv/refresh-convo/README.md

 # RefreshBR Convo Tracker

-This is a small test app built to showcase Angular.js and Socket.io.
+This is a demo app to showcase Angular.js and Socket.io.
 It was demoed at [RefreshBR](http://refreshbr.com)'s Show and Tell meeting on February 28th, 2013.

 To run the app you need the following installed: